Nurudeen Abdulai

-Nurudeen Abdulai (born 24 June 1997) is a Ghanaian professional footballer who plays as a defender for Ghanaian Premier League Aduana Stars.
+Nurudeen Abdulai (born 24 June 1997) is a Ghanaian professional footballer who plays as a defender for Besa Kavajë in the Kategoria e Parë.
 He previously played for Ashanti Gold and Karela United.

 Career

 Ashanti Gold

 Abdulai played for Obuasi-based club Ashanti Gold before moving to Karela United.
-He featured in 6 league matches in 2018 Ghanaian Premier League season before the league was abandoned due to the dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose.
+He featured in 6 league matches in the 2018 Ghanaian Premier League season before the league was abandoned due to the dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose.

 Karela United

 In September 2018, he was signed by Western Region-based club Karela United by then coach Johnson Smith on an initial two-year contract.
 He became a key member of the club, as he featured in 7 league matches before the league was put on hold and later cancelled due to the COVID-19 pandemic.
 He featured in 10 league matches in the first round of the 2020–21 Ghana Premier League and helped them to a first round 1st place league position before joining Aduana Stars in March 2021.
 He played a total of 26 league matches before leaving the club after his contract expired.